Self-care for mental health

 - Seeking professional help

 Spiritual self-care can include religious practices, but you don’t have to be religious to take care of yourself spiritually.
-In general, spiritual self-care allows a person to reflect on and participate in the interconnectedness of the world.
+Broadly speaking, spiritual self-care allows you to reflect on and participate in the interconnectedness of the world.

-You can engage in spiritual self-care through the traditional practices of your faith, such as prayer, meditation, or song.
-You can also try other forms of spiritual self-care that may not be tied to a specific religion, such as:
+If you’re part of a faith tradition, you can practice spiritual self-care through your community’s traditional practices, such as prayer, meditation, or song.
+You can also try forms of spiritual self-care that may not be tied to a specific religion, such as:

 - Keeping a gratitude journal

-- Making a pilgrimage to a destination of beauty or meaning
+- Making a pilgrimage to a beautiful or meaningful place

 - Spending time outdoors